isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1828.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Job Redesign Consultancy - Mercer (Singapore) Pte Ltd

 ### Support Level
-Up to All Sectors for SMEs <br>
+Up to Additional criteria: All participating companies must have at least three local employees at the point of application for SMEs <br>
-Up to Consultancy for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Job Redesign Consultancy
+Company Name: Aon Solutions Singapore Pte Ltd
+Web URL: humancapital.aon.com/
+Contact Name: Sylvia Lim, Senior Consultant
+Contact Email: sylvia.lim@aon.com
+Contact Number:  8113 8650

 ### Contact Information
+N.A.

+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.